urol-e5/deep-dive-expression/F-Ptuh/code/31-Ptuh-miRNA-lncRNA-network.md

 mRNA targets and 13.8 unique lncRNA targets, though again there is a lot of variation. mRNA are targeted by 1.0 unique miRNA on average, and lncRNA are targeted by 1.4 unique miRNA, on average.

+Additionally, the relative proportion of miRNA targets that are mRNA is highly variable, ranging from 11.1% (lncRNA-dominant) to 100% (mRNA-dominant), with a mean of 65.8% (slightly mRNA-dominant)

 # 3 pval \< 0.01